janmotl/linkifier/README.md

 ## Usage

  1. Download the latest [release](https://github.com/janmotl/linkifier/releases)
- 2. Execute the jar file (requieres JRE 8.0 or newer)
+ 2. Execute the jar file (requieres JRE 8.0 or newer; iff you are using OpenJDK, you may have to install OpenJFX: `sudo apt-get install openjfx`)
  3. Connect to a database (Microsoft SQL Server, MySQL, Oracle or PostgreSQL)
  4. Estimate the primary and foreign key constraints
- 5. Export the estimates (multiple formats are supported including SQL alter queries and graphml for ER-diagram visualization)
+ 5. Export the estimates (multiple formats are supported including SQL alter queries and graphml for ER-diagram visualization in yEd)

 ## Algorithm
 The algorithm works on the *metadata* about tables and columns, which are accessible over JDBC, and column and table *statistics*, which the database use for the execution plan optimization.
 That means that the algorithm is blazing fast (as it does not look at the actual data).